-Loaded Homemade Aussie bites are made in homage to a frequent purchase at Costco– the good ole tub of Aussie bites that seem to call out to me as I walk by.
+These are the Best Homemade Aussie bites which are made to copycat Costco aussie bites– the good ole tub of Aussie bites that seem to call out to me as I walk by.
 Gluten Free Aussie bites are easy to make at home!

 My affection with the Costco version waned when I took gluten out of my diet.
 Their product isn’t certified gluten free so I set out to make a version at home.
 Loaded with dried fruit and nuts, these homemade Aussie bites will be a favorite!